The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Data

 \subsection{The sample definition}

 The current work aims to explore the inner Galactic region (i.e. within the inner $\sim$5 kpc), with a focus on the complementarity of the RVS sample.

-For this reason, we chose to start from the \citetalias{Queiroz2021} well-studied RPM sample of 8,061 stars.
-This study will be expanded in the future, to include APOGEE data from SDSS-V, which will be available with the 20th SDSS-V data release.

-From the \citetalias{rvs_cnn_2023} catalog, we selected the stars reliably parameterised by setting `flag\_boundary'=`00000000'.
-We then cleaned for any spurious measurements by applying the following uncertainty limits: `sigma\_teff'$<$100 K, `sigma\_logg'<0.1, `sigma\_feh'<0.2 and `sigma\_alpham'<0.1.
+For this reason, we chose to begin from the \citetalias{Queiroz2021} well-studied RPM sample of 8,061 stars.
+This study will be expanded in the future to include APOGEE data from SDSS-V, which will be available with the 20th SDSS-V data release.
+From the \citetalias{rvs_cnn_2023} catalogue, we selected the stars reliably parametrised by setting `flag\_boundary'=`00000000'.
+We then cleaned any spurious measurements by applying the following uncertainty limits: `sigma\_teff'$<$100 K, `sigma\_logg'<0.1, `sigma\_feh'<0.2, and `sigma\_alpham'<0.1.
 We removed any stars with poor astrometric solutions by limiting `RUWE' to <1.4, and we also removed known variable stars using {\it Gaia} flag `phot\_variable\_flag'$\neq$`VARIABLE' (see \citealt{gaiadr3_survey_properties}).
-For the {\tt StarHorse} parameters, we employ distance uncertainty < 10\% and extinction uncertainty < 0.25 Mag., giving us a high-quality set of 585,790 stars.
+For the {\tt StarHorse} parameters, we employed distance uncertainty < 10\% and extinction uncertainty < 0.25 Mag., giving us a high-quality set of 585,790 stars.

-We then selected the {\it Gaia}-RVS stars with current galactocentric radius less than 5 kpc, this gives us a parent sample of 18,176 stars (RPM = 8,061 and RVS = 10,115), which we call the \textit{inner-galaxy sample}.
-From the Inner-Galaxy sample, we then select stars that are confined to 5 kpc from the galactic center by selecting Apocenter < 5 kpc and name this the \textit{bulge sample} -- it has a total of 9,661 stars (RPM = 6,211 and RVS = 3450).
-We consider a limit of R = 5 kpc as we aim to study the stellar populations and the dynamical structures in the inner Galaxy including the galactic bar which is expected to have a radius of about 4 kpc \citep{BlandHawthorn2016, Portail2017, ZhangH2024}, a limit of 5 kpc should also allow us to characterize the inner bulge-bar-disc interface.
-A similar radius has widely adopted in various recent works studying the bulge region \citep[e.g.,][]{Xiaojie2024, Arentsen2024,Horta_Knot2025, Han2025}.
+We then selected the {\it Gaia}-RVS stars with current galactocentric radii less than 5 kpc, which yielded a parent sample of 18,176 stars (RPM = 8,061 and RVS = 10,115), dubbed the “inner-galaxy sample”.
+From this sample, we then selected stars confined to 5 kpc from the galactic centre by selecting Apocenter < 5 kpc.
+We named this the “bulge sample”.
+It contains a total of 9,661 stars (RPM = 6,211 and RVS = 3450).
+We considered a limit of R = 5 kpc to study the stellar populations and dynamical structures in the inner Galaxy, including the galactic bar, which is expected to have a radius of about 4 kpc \citep{BlandHawthorn2016, Portail2017, ZhangH2024}.
+A limit of 5 kpc should also allow us to characterise the inner bulge-bar-disc interface.
+A similar radius has widely been adopted in various recent work studying the bulge region \citep[e.g.][]{Xiaojie2024, Arentsen2024,Horta_Knot2025, Han2025}.
+In addition, we repeated the analysis with a relaxed apocentre limit (5.5 kpc vs 5.0 kpc) and found negligible impact on the spheroidal bulge and bar, while primarily adding more thick disc-like stars with similar chemo-kinematical properties as well as a contamination from thin disc stars.
+This confirms that our adopted apocentre $<$5 kpc selection effectively isolates the genuine inner-Galaxy population, minimising contamination from the thin disc and halo while preserving the core bulge sample.